 Since then the terminal has been continually expanded and built upon to accommodate all Royal Caribbean’s vessels, as well as two of Celebrity Cruise’s ships.

-Information About the Cruise Terminal
+Information About the Cape Liberty Cruise Port

 In its first year alone, Cape Liberty saw well over 200,000 passengers safely through its gates.
 In 2016 they hit a record high of 509,306 passengers.
 As the port continues to grow, they plan on seeing that number rise even higher in the years to come.